 You can take the MUNI light rail to get here.
 From Powell station, take the N (Judah) line towards Ocean Beach.
-You'll need six quarters per person to ride the MUNI.
 Get off at Judah and 19th and walk north along 19th Avenue into the park.
 You'll be near Mother's Playground and Stow Lake once you enter the park.

 You can enter the park very easily by car from the north.
 After passing over the Golden Gate Bridge, follow the signs to the park.
 You will enter on 8th Avenue.
 From there, if you turn west on Kennedy Drive, you will come to Spreckels Lake and some wonderful secluded meadow areas, and finally, to the Dutch Windmill, Beach Chalet, and the beach.

-For parking, the Music Concourse Garage is open 7am-10:30pm every day, and costs $2.50 an hour during the week, $3 an hour on weekends (bicycle parking is free).
+For parking, the Music Concourse Garage is open 7am-7pm every day, and costs $5 an hour or $6 an hour on weekends.
 The entrance is at 10th Avenue and Fulton Street.
 I find it easier to use the time-limited parking along the streets within the park.

 Beach Chalet, 1000 Great Hwy, call (415) 386-8439.
 They have parking (which is probably full), or you can park along Kennedy Drive.
 There is sometimes parking along the ocean between Fulton Street and Lincoln Way.

 Last Updated: Mon, 28 Jan 2019 16:22:18 GMT